 The core concept of the civil service in Israel, as anchored in the Appointments Act of 1959 and in legal rulings, states that the public service relies on neutral, professional, and apolitical staff appointed in a public, competitive, and equal selection process.
-The Israeli civil service is based on personnel that do not change with the replacement of the minister in charge; this is the essence of the professional service in the meritocratic model, in which workers are selected based on objective skills instead of political affiliation, and are therefore considered worthy for any time or under any government.
-However, as an exception to this meritocratic rule and under the Civil Service Act and the provisions of the Civil Service Regulations, the prime minister or any minister or government ministry director can appoint someone to a position of trust in their office as they please, without holding a tender.
-It seems that those in charge of appointing people to positions of trust are the ones who enjoy these workers.
-However, it is the government and the Civil Service Commission who are at fault for these improprieties.
-The latter has failed in its mission to be an authority with executive powers and a guard dog over the issue of positions of trust in the prime minister’s office.
+The Israeli Civil Service is based on personnel that do not change with the replacement of the minister in charge.
+This situation reflects the essence of the professional service in the meritocratic model, in which workers are selected based on objective skills instead of political affiliation, and are therefore considered worthy for service any time or under any government.
+However, as an exception to this meritocratic rule, and under the Civil Service Act and the provisions of the Civil Service Regulations, the prime minister or any minister or government ministry director can appoint someone to a position of trust in their office as they please, without holding a tender.
+It seems that those in charge of appointing people to positions of trust are the ones who benefit from these workers.
+However, it is the government and the Civil Service Commission who are responsible for these improprieties.
+The latter has failed in its mission to exercise its executive powers and act as a guard dog over the issue of positions of trust in a minister’s office.

-One could make many arguments in favor or against appointments of positions of trust.
-The main argument in their favor is that they help streamline the civil service by ensuring ministers are surrounded by workers who share the same ideological and political worldview, and represent portions of the public as elected officials.
-On the other hand, one could argue that the classic meritocratic model is intended to foster a professional, accountable, objective, and neutral civil service.
+Many arguments could be made in favor or against appointments of positions of trust.
+The main argument in their favor is that they help streamline the civil service by ensuring that ministers are surrounded by workers who share the same ideological and political worldview, and thus represent the public as do elected officials.
+However, it can also be argued that the classic meritocratic model is intended to foster a professional, accountable, objective, and neutral civil service.
 The use of positions of trust means that the senior management of each ministry changes every time the government changes.
-This means that, when the elected minister is replaced, so are the director, deputy director, and all those around him/her who are usually employed in positions of trust.
-This instability in executive civil service positions makes the service shortsighted, preventing long-term planning and hindering the efficiency of the service, which has to adapt to new work methods and agendas every few years.
+As a result, when the elected minister is replaced, so are the director, deputy director, and all those around the minister who are usually employed in positions of trust.
+This instability in executive civil service positions makes the service shortsighted, prevents long-term planning and hinders the efficiency of the service, which has to adapt to new work methods and agendas every few years.

-The public interest is to provide government ministers with the best managerial tools so they can fulfill their public responsibility, and allow them to appoint people they believe will help them run the government.
-In addition, it is a fundamental matter of public interest that the appointment of these people to positions of trust will not be a political prize given to associates who do not have the professional skills required for holding these senior positions.
-In order to balance between these factors, a limited mechanism for positions of trust must be set up.
-And indeed, Section 21 of the Civil Service Act sets a special track that allows the government to grant an exemption from holding a tender, by recommendation of the Civil Service Committee.
-Under the Appointments Act and the provisions of the Civil Service Regulations, the figure authorized to approve positions of trust is the Civil Service Commissioner, who will first define the requirements of every position of trust, including the job description and minimal requirements.
-Then, the specific government ministry will check whether it already employs any state workers who are suitable for this position and whether the person who assumes this executive position should hold a position of trust instead of being a state worker selected by tender.
+The public interest is to provide government ministers with the best managerial tools so they can fulfill their public responsibility, while allowing them to appoint people they believe will help them run the government.
+In addition, it is a matter of fundamental public interest that the position of trust appointments will not become a political prize given to associates who do not have the professional skills required for holding these senior positions.
+In order to balance between these factors, a limited mechanism for monitoring positions of trust must be established.
+And indeed, Section 21 of the Civil Service Act sets a special track that allows the government to grant an exemption from holding a tender by recommendation of the Civil Service Committee.
+Under the Appointments Act and the provisions of the Civil Service Regulations, the Civil Service Commissioner is authorised to approve positions of trust after first defining the requirements of every position of trust, including the job description and minimal requirements.
+Then, the specific government ministry will determine whether it already employs any state workers who are suitable for the position and whether the person who assumes this executive position should hold a position of trust rather than become a state worker selected by tender.